 Now since mine had a big cuff I went ahead and cut it, I knew I wanted to fold it down.
 This is optional but makes getting it on and off a little easier.

-Now we’re not quite finished but we’re going to go ahead and put it on your dog.
+Now we’re not quite finished but we’re going to go ahead and put the dog sweater on your dog.

 Don’t be alarmed, the leg holes will probably stretch out, that’s ok, it’s why we’re putting it on.